 International Cooperation

-The United States and the United Kingdom also provide support in various areas, including civil society, justice and security sector reforms.
-Additionally, U.N. agencies and development agencies from certain EU member states are active in the country.
+The United States and the United Kingdom also provide support for various areas, including civil society, justice and security-sector reforms.
+Additionally, U.N. agencies and development agencies from several EU member states are active in the country.

 Effective use of support